 heart pounding and butterflies in my stomach, I found myself settling into life in a new country and living

-.
+with a host family.
 I had decided to take a leap, and I said yes!

 What Do You Want to Be When You Grow Up?

 This month I will have been living in Spain for seven months.
 I’ve learned so much, pushed myself, and I have increased my passion for education.
-Because of one “yes, I am successfully living out my answer to that infamous question.
+Because of one “yes,” I am successfully living out my answer to that infamous question.

 As an English Language Assistant, every day I get the privilege to go to an excellent school, spend time with equally passionate teachers, and share my knowledge of English with the students.
 I teach my students English, but most importantly I teach them the value of education and the importance of becoming a lifelong learner, so that they may one day pursue their dreams as I did.